microsoft/azure-pipelines-tasks/Tasks/AzureRmWebAppDeployment/README.md

 * **Publish using Web Deploy:** Select the option to use Web Deploy technology on a Windows Agent.
 On other platforms, the task implicitly relies on [Kudu REST APIs](https://github.com/projectkudu/kudu/wiki/REST-API) to deploy the web App and following Web deploy options are not supported.

-* **SetParameters File:** (Optional) The parameter file is used to override the default settings in the web deploy zip package file like, the IIS Web application name or the database connection string.
+* **Parameters File:** (Optional) The parameter file is used to override the default settings in the web deploy zip package file like, the IIS Web application name or the database connection string.
 This helps in having a single package that can be deployed across dev, test, staging, and production, with a specific parameter file for each environment.

 * **Remove Additional Files at Destination:** Select the option to delete the files in the AzureRM Web App that have no matching files in the Web App zip package.
 This will ensure that during the Web project deployment any additional files in the AzureRM Web App are deleted, and the only files in the AzureRM Web App are the ones in the Web App zip package.

 * **Exclude Files from the App_Data Folder:** Select the option to prevent files in the App_Data folder from being deployed to the AzureRM Web App.
 This is a useful option to select, if a local database or a WebJob has been deployed earlier to the AzureRM Web App, and they should not be deleted in the subsequent deployments of the Web project.

-* **Take App Offline:** Select the option to take the AzureRM Web App offline by placing an app_offline.htm file in the root directory of the Web App before the sync operation begins.
+* **Take Application Offline:** Select the option to take the AzureRM Web App offline by placing an app_offline.htm file in the root directory of the Web App before the sync operation begins.
 The file will be removed after the sync operation completes successfully.

 * **Additional Arguments:** Additional Web Deploy arguments that will be appended to the MSDeploy command while deploying the Azure Web App like,-disableLink:AppPoolExtension -disableLink:ContentExtension.
 A useful parameter for enabling and disabling rules and for skipping syncing of certain folders.